Causes of Depression

 - Lack of exercise

 - Hormone based disorders (i.e., endometriosis, irregular menses, etc.)

 - Any serious physical disorder

-However, most of these triggers cause neurotransmitter depletion and/or imbalance, which can exacerbate underlying neurotransmitter dysfunction and lead to depression.
+However, most of these triggers cause neurotransmitter depletion and/or imbalance, which can exacerbate underlying neurotransmitter dysfunction and lead to depression-like symptoms.

 Other Causes of Depression